astronomer/docs/software/deployment-resources.md

 :::info

-If you still want a constant ratio of CPU to memory but want to change the specific ratio, you can change the amount of resources an AU represents.
+If you still want a constant ratio of CPU to memory, but also want to change the specific ratio, you can change the amount of resources an AU represents.
 See [Overprovision Deployments](cluster-resource-provisioning).

 :::